Fringe season 2: Writing and filming

 The second season's mythology was intended to be revealed in small parcels.
 Throughout the season, Pinkner and Wyman tried to create an episode that best bridged "standalone" traits—needed for casual viewers—with the further advancement of the show's mythology for those who watched regularly.
 At the start of the season Pinkner believed they had found a "good rhythm" between the two, as the mythology "really [started to] affect the characters, to the point where even the standalone [episodes] advance mythology".
-After the season ended, Wyman commented at San Diego Comic-Con International, "We learned that the fan fans love mythology but there are needs from the networks.
+After the season ended, Wyman commented at San Diego Comic-Con, "We learned that the fan fans love mythology but there are needs from the networks.
 We started experimenting with a thing we called 'mythalones', not standalone or myth."
 Wyman cited the season's 18th episode, "White Tulip" as a prime example, noting "You can see that you're following Walter's journey, it's the right mix."
 The Fringe producers strove to avoid becoming bogged down in mythology, an issue that they perceived happened in Alias, another J. J. Abrams television series.
 In a joint statement released midway through the season, Abrams, Pinkner, and Wyman noted that their "only internal rule is that we make every effort to not raise mythological questions merely to string viewers along, but rather to provide answers that generate consequences."

 At Fox's request, the writers developed a musical episode, "Brown Betty" to fit into the network's "Fox rocks" campaign in the same vein as its series Glee.
 While the episode already had most of the necessary elements in place before Fox's request, the producers were able to add the musical theme as a "narrative device" to "explore Walter's feelings" in the aftermath of Peter's discovery and flight.
 To prepare for the season finale, the producers began developing characteristics of the parallel universe relatively early on.
 Relating to the two universes' idiosyncrasies, Pinkner and Wyman were both interested in world building and "the concept of choices", such as the differing events that led to the Other Side possessing a still-standing World Trade Center but destroyed White House.
 Other historical idiosyncrasies included the oxidation of the Statue of Liberty and the use of zeppelins as transportation.
 They believed that all of their additions were "the texture that actually makes it a world.
 The richness of detail is what makes it feel real".